• Skip to primary navigation

 A glass bowl filled with a creamy mixture of tuna, chopped red and green vegetables, and a spoon resting inside the bowl, placed on a white marble surface.

-Step 2: Give everything a good mix until things are sticking together.
-Add a little extra mayo if needed, but don't go overboard.
+Give everything a good mix until things are sticking together.

 Two slices of whole grain bread with butter spread evenly on top, placed on a sheet of parchment paper.

-Step 3: Then, build your sandwiches.
-Start by spreading a good layer of butter on one side of each slice of bread and them flip them all over.
+Spread the butter on one side of each slice of bread and them flip them over.

 A slice of bread topped with American cheese, tomato slices, and a creamy tuna salad with a second bread slice next to it, ready to close the sandwich.

-Step 4: For each sandwich, layer on enough cheese to cover the bread, a couple tomato slices, and finally an even layer of tuna salad.
+Layer on the cheese, tomato slices and an even layer of tuna salad.

 A tuna melt sandwich ready for grilling, placed on parchment paper.

-Step 5: Close each sandwich with the other slice of bread, butter side up.
+Close the sandwich with the other slice of bread, butter side up.

 A prepared tuna melt sandwich in a stainless steel pan with cheese, tomato slices and tuna salad between slices of buttered bread.

-Step 6: Next, warm a large skillet over medium heat and add or more sandwiches with the cheese layer still toward the bottom.
+Warm a medium skillet and add the sandwich, cheese side toward the bottom.

 A grilled tuna melt with melted cheese, tomato slices and tuna salad sits in a stainless steel frying pan.
 The bread is golden brown and crispy.